Martin has been a software developer for many years. This is mixed with a passion for retro machines and game,

-Where the Amiga had custom processors which gave it the edge in the arcade games and video market (Amiga games were usually better than the ST versions), the ST was generally cheaper to buy, had a slightly faster CPU, (and had a very high-resolution monochrome display mode), which was ideal for business use as well as CAD.
+Where the Amiga had custom processors which gave it the edge in the arcade games and video market (Amiga games were usually better than the ST versions), the ST was generally cheaper to buy and had a slightly faster CPU (and had a very high-resolution monochrome display mode), which was ideal for business use as well as CAD.

 It would be worth waiting a year for the price to come down into more mere mortal territory.

 A large library of classic games was available for the ST (many games being improved versions of older 8-bit Spectrum games such as Elite), and of course loading them in from a floppy disk as opposed to a cassette was a delight.
-The ZX Spectrum / Commodore 64 rivaly now shifted and became the Atari ST / Commodore Amiga rivaly, which still rages to this day!
+The ZX Spectrum/Commodore 64 rivalry now shifted and became the Atari ST/Commodore Amiga rivaly, which still rages to this day!

 To be honest, it is probably fair to say that Commodores machine had the edge when it came to computer gaming.
 Most of the time, games were released on both formats, but the Amiga version usually had the edge.
 The Amigas' graphics were usually a little better, sometimes the ST had the slight edge with sound effects.
 We could go on, but we won't - the ST is an important machine that helped to shape the 16-bit era and beyond.